 These tournaments are televised annually for all of Panem (a nation that was established in post-apocalyptic North America) to witness.
 It is interesting to discover that the very word “Panem” is derived from the Latin expression panem et circenses, meaning “bread and circuses”.
 The thought behind this phrase is that if given enough sustenance and diversion, the people of any society will become distracted and blindly give over their political rights.
 Since the majority of the twelve districts are poor, it is really the rich and powerful inhabitants of the Capitol that find any kind of amusement with the slaughter of the lower classes.
 The very fact that this dystopian society (more so the utopian Capitol) is getting serious entertainment value from murder is downright disturbing.
 Just like with the gladiatorial games of ancient Rome, audiences want these tributes to battle each other violently, for as long as they can, for when one of them dies, some of the entertainment is over.

 However this fictitious method of barbaric delight is executed (no pun intended), it bares some resemblance to the type of television that the majority of today’s audiences watch on a regular basis.
 Viewers primarily consume reality television to escape the troubles or boredom of their day-to-day lives.
 For instance, people tune in to watch other people strategize and endure (Survivor), possibly fall in love (The Bachelor), become famous (American Idol), and fight over just about anything (the Real Housewives franchise).
-These same elements are essentially what make the audience in The Hunger Games so bloodthirsty for these annual events: they want to be part of a spectacle.
+These same elements are

 Another theme that is prevalent within the series is that of objectification through appearance.
 Through all the suffering and struggle that the players endure, it is their physical appearance and the way they comport themselves that has a lot to do with how they are treated during the games.
 A tribute has to play a certain part, essentially perform for the audience, in order to be deemed a favorite and possibly be rewarded with tools to win the battle.
 During the “opening ceremonies”, training and interviews, the players must show that they are worthy of sponsorship.
 They must stand out amongst the other tributes, effectively the games becoming a popularity contest to the utmost degree.
 By standing out, the player is giving the impression that he or she will be stronger, more appealing and highly desirable.
 At the end of the day, it is all strategy.